mer0m/oscimp-notes/zedboard_getting_started/zedboard_getting_started.md

 /nfs    192.168.0.10/255.255.255.0(rw,no_root_squash,sync)
 ```

-### NFS client on redpitaya
+### NFS client on zedboard

-Edit the redpitaya's `~/git/redpitaya/board/redpitaya/overlay/etc/fstab` to add the distant folder at the end of the file:
+Edit the zedboard's `~/zedboard_br2_external/board/avnet/zedboard/overlay/etc/fstab` to add the distant folder at the end of the file:
 ```
 192.168.0.1:/nfs /usr/remote nfs defaults,noauto,nolock 0  0
 ```

-And create the `remote` folder on the redpitaya:
+And create the `remote` folder on the zedboard:
 ```
-mkdir ~/git/redpitaya/board/redpitaya/overlay/remote
+mkdir -p ~/zedboard_br2_external/board/avnet/zedboard/overlay/usr/remote
 ```

 ## Build oscimpDigital tools, drivers and lib